Neuroscience and Storytelling

 How can we use this work in our daily work life?

 Using storytelling in our business communications is essential.
 We probably all use case studies and testimonials, but sometimes we are too factual – too quick to get to business.
+We need to relax and allow the story to unfold.

 Social media is a great way to use stories.
 Stories of the impact of our work.
 Stories about experiences we’ve had and things we’ve encountered.

 Obviously, we have to ensure our clients and colleagues don’t object to us sharing stories they may feature in.
-And, as ever, we have to be mindful of data security.
+And, as ever, we have to always be mindful of data security.

 Best-practice advice says that we should allow the narrative the develop and breathe.
-Explain the history and create context.
-Explain what happened, how it happened, what you did, how you helped, and how things improved – or maybe didn’t!
-After all, failure can be a compelling story too and overcoming failure is often the basis of some of the best stories.
-These techniques will all help others relate to the story you tell and understand what they can expect if they choose to work with you.
+Explain the history and describe the context.
+Explain what happened, how it happened, what you did, how you helped, and how things improved.
+Or maybe didn’t – and that story is just a valid to tell!
+After all, failure can be a compelling story too.
+Overcoming failure is often the basis of some of the best stories – as anyone who has ever encountered the traditional framework of the hero’s story knows.

 There is power in stories.
 Tell stories, stories work.